daviddc5/DroneRadarSimulatorCopy/README.md

 1. Start the server: `npm run devStart`
 2. Open a web browser and navigate to configured port in server.js file, you may have to change the default 5000 port
 3. Follow the on-screen instructions to run the simulation and complete the questionnaires.

-## How It Works

-The software runs on a Node.js backend.
-When started, it initializes the drone radar systems and the test scenarios.
-Each radar system has its own set of algorithms to simulate varying levels of accuracy.
-As the user interacts with the software, they may be prompted to complete Qualtrics questionnaires at specific intervals for data collection and user feedback.